-Now, if my sister knew Boolean search operators, which was de rigueur for librarians and researchers in the 1990s, she could have narrowed this on her own.
-Boolean is a type of search that allows users to combine keywords with operators (or modifiers) such as AND, NOT and OR to further produce more relevant results.
+Now, if my sister knew Boolean search operators, which was de rigueur for librarians and researchers in the 1990s, she could have narrowed the search results on her own.
+Boolean is a type of search that allows users to use syntax such as quotations and operators (or modifiers) such as AND, NOT and OR to further produce more relevant results.

 This is typically done to broaden the search so that enough results (or any!) are returned.
 The number of results that come back is called recall—and refers to the quantity of the results.
 This contrasts with precision, which refers to the quality or narrowness of the search.

 “A recall of 1 means the results include the whole truth, while a precision of 1 means the results include nothing but the truth.”
 In actuality, he writes, “neither of these is equal to 1.
 Tuning a B2B ecommerce search engine is a trade-off: increasing precision decreases recall, and vice versa.”

 Now, in general, wildcarding is not a bad thing.
 But it does need to be managed.
-I showed my colleague and search guru Vincent Bernard the culprit site.
+I showed my colleague and search guru Vincent Bernard the culprit B2B ecommerce catalog.
 He immediately pointed out that wildcarding in complex manufacturing is going to frustrate a potential shopper.

 He prefers a technique called SKU decomposition, which is a variant of partial matching.
 What you do is take the SKU and break it into character strings.
 This could be:

-So now when a user types in some of the characters into a B2B ecommerce search, there is a match.
+So now when a B2B customer types in some of the characters into a B2B ecommerce search, there is a match.
 You decide how narrow you want the recall to be.
 One or two characters would likely create a lot of noise, whereas a threshold of 3 or 4 might offer greater precision.

-Decomposition for Type-ahead, AutoSuggest
+Decomposition for Type-Ahead, AutoSuggest

 Decomposition is a great way to offer type-ahead suggestions for your customers.

-Here you can see the characters ABC could appear anywhere in the string – and accompanying categories offer a guided navigation for your user.
+Here you can see the characters ABC could appear anywhere in the string – and accompanying categories offer guided navigation for your user.

 Precision: Query Uniformization for Query Rewrites